inflamcucum/ECON4305-group-project-team7/README.md

 1. Data preprocessing on the original dataset
   - P_Data Preprocessing
-  - Data preprocess.zip  #The processed data
+  - Data preprocess.zip  #The processed data, also available as x.csv and y.csv on the main branch
 2. Train and test the models to predict inflation rate
   - M1_ARIMA
   - M2_Linear Regression with Regularisation